angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 the Anti-Graveyard tools, probably all of them, from your sideboard.
 You generally want to trim some of the slower elements from your deck as you want to aim for a swift kill.
-If you have tools like Cavern of Souls or Pyroblast in the main deck, then these can be taken out as often they will not interact with what the opponent could bring in.
+If you have tools like Cavern of Souls or Pyroblast in the maindeck, then these can be taken out as often they will not interact with what the opponent could bring in.
 You can also trim a land, often a basic Island, and potentially one or more copies of Predict (unless Predict is your only pile draw card).
 Your mana base will not be pressured so you can aggressively fix by fetching dual lands and not need to worry about not being able to achieve {U}{U}
 for Ideas Unbound (if you run it).
 If the opposing deck includes a lot of hand disruption then bringing in cheap interaction such as Veil of Summer, Force of Negation or Flusterstorm if you have it can also help buy time to allow you to combo off.
 Normally removal is not effective against these strategies.

 If you are running Leyline of the Void then either mulliganing aggressively for it or for a fast combo is a good idea.
 If you are on a mix of the _softer_